team-bubblegumstix/EC535-project-bubblegumstix/README.md

 - Servo 1 Data line = Blue Left Arm,  connected to Arduino D10
 - Each servo's PWR line is connected to the common 5V breadboard power (supplied by Arduino)
 - Each servo's GND line is connected to the common breadboard ground (supplied by Arduino)

+## Ready to Run
+Once you have managed to install all of the libraries and packages for each component you are now ready to run our project and throw your first punch (Towards the kinect of course.
+We do not in any way condone violence!).

+Steps:
+1. Plug the pre-loaded arduino (slave) servo controller into a power source
+1. Plug the gumstix into its power source and run ./gumstixmaster within minicom
+1. Plug the kinect in and run its program within MVS
+1. Step back in front of the camera and begin playing!